 Using AutoNav, Perseverance will begin its first science campaign on the floor of Jezero Crater.
 This crater once was a lake, when, billions of years ago, Mars was wetter than today.
 Perseverance’s destination is a dried-out river delta at the crater’s edge.

 If life ever took hold on early Mars, signs of it might be found there.
-The rover will gather samples over some 15 kilometers, then prepare the samples for collection by a future mission that would take them back to Earth for analysis, NASA said.
+NASA said that the rover will gather samples over some 15 kilometers, then prepare the samples for collection by a future mission that would take them back to Earth for analysis.

 Besides AutoNav, Perseverance wheels are also modified to help with traction as well as durability.
 Along with being slightly greater in diameter and narrower than Curiosity’s wheels, they each feature 48 treads that look like slightly wavy lines, as opposed to Curiosity’s 24 chevron-pattern treads.